ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 Chaos Mesh is one of the few open source tools to include a fully-featured web user interface (UI) called the Chaos Dashboard.
 However, its biggest limitations are its lack of node-level experiments, lack of native scheduling, and lack of time limits on ad-hoc experiments.

-Platfrom: Kubernetes

 ### Litmus Chaos

 LitmusChaos Litmus is a toolset to do cloud-native chaos engineering.
 Litmus provides tools to orchestrate chaos on Kubernetes to help SREs find weaknesses in their deployments.
 SREs use Litmus to run chaos experiments initially in the staging environment and eventually in production to find bugs, vulnerabilities.
 Fixing the weaknesses leads to increased resilience of the system.

 While Litmus is a comprehensive tool with many useful attacks and monitoring features, it comes with a steep learning curve.
 Simply running an experiment is a multi-step process that involves setting permissions and annotating deployments.
 Workflows help with this, especially when used through the Litmus Portal, but they still add an extra layer of complexity.
 This isn’t helped by the fact that some features—like the Litmus Portal itself—don’t appear in the documentation, and are only available through the project’s GitHub repository.

-Platform: Kubernetes

 ## Which tool is right for me?